Diddy Kong Racing

-Diddy Kong Racing is a 1997 racing video game developed and published by Rare for the Nintendo 64.
-The game is set on Timber's Island and revolves around Diddy Kong and his friends' attempt to defeat the intergalactic antagonist, a wizarding pig named Wizpig, through winning a series of races.
-The player can take control of any of the featured characters throughout the game.
+Diddy Kong Racing is a 1997 kart racing game developed and published by Rare for the Nintendo 64.
+The game revolves around Diddy Kong and his friends' attempt to defeat the intergalactic antagonist, a wizard pig named Wizpig, through winning a series of races.
+The player takes control of any of the featured characters throughout the game.
 Diddy Kong Racing features five worlds with four racetracks each, and the ability to drive a car, hovercraft, or pilot an aeroplane.

-Development began after the release of Killer Instinct 2, and was intended to be a real-time strategy game known as Wild Cartoon Kingdom in its early stages.
+Development began after the release of Killer Instinct 2 (1996), and was intended to be an adventure game known as Wild Cartoon Kingdom in its early stages.
 As time progressed, the focus of development shifted from a Walt Disney World-influenced racing game to a unique title named Pro-Am 64, in which Nintendo had no involvement.
-Due to the delays of Banjo-Kazooie, Rare felt that they needed a stronger intellectual property to attract a wider audience for a game scheduled to release before Christmas 1997, thus making the decision to base a game on the character of Diddy Kong.
+Due to the delays of Banjo-Kazooie, Rare felt that they needed a stronger intellectual property to attract a wider audience for a game scheduled to release before Christmas 1997, thus making the decision to centre the game around Diddy Kong.

 Diddy Kong Racing received critical acclaim upon release.
-The graphics, audio and gameplay were the most praised aspects of the game, with minor criticism directed at the game's repetition.
-The game has sold 4.8 million copies since release and stands as the Nintendo 64's eighth best-selling game.
+The graphics, audio and gameplay were among the most lauded aspects, while some criticism was directed at the game's repetition.
+It sold 4.8 million copies since release and stands as the Nintendo 64's eighth best-selling game.
 A sequel named Donkey Kong Racing was in development for the GameCube, but was abandoned in August 2002, one month before Microsoft purchased Rare for £375 million.
-An enhanced remake for the Nintendo DS titled Diddy Kong Racing DS was released worldwide in early 2007.
+An enhanced remake for the Nintendo DS titled Diddy Kong Racing DS was released worldwide in early 2007; it is the most recent Nintendo-published game to be developed by Rare.